Disclosure Document Update Season

 If your policies and practices have changed we recommend that you have us amend your Disclosure Document and check your Franchise Agreement to determine whether any changes are required to the Franchise Agreement.

-Importantly, if you provide earnings information or intend to do so, you need to update Item 20.
-It is critical to have a lawyer assist you with the completion of this section, as it is an area that can expose franchisors to claims (by franchisees) of misleading or deceptive conduct and misrepresentation.
+- Item 20 – disclosure of any earnings information provided to franchisees.
+This information is to now be included in the Disclosure Document or an attachment to it.
+If you provide earnings information or intend to do Item 20 will need to be amended.
+It is critical to have a lawyer assist you with the completion of this section and draft appropriate qualifications and disclaimers.
+This is an area that can expose franchisors to claims (by franchisees) of misleading or deceptive conduct and misrepresentation and it is important that it be accurate and correct.

-You need to include in your Disclosure Document a solvency statement signed by at least one franchisor director and the franchisor’s financial reports for the last two financial years, or an independent audit report prepared by a registered company auditor in respect to the 2020 financial year.
+Franchisors need to include in their Disclosure Document a solvency statement signed by at least one franchisor director and the franchisor’s financial reports for the last two financial years, or an independent audit report prepared by a registered company auditor in respect to the 2021 financial year.
 The audit report must be completed within 4 months of the end of the franchisor’s financial year.

-As stated above, if you operate a marketing fund or other co-operative fund you must also prepare a statement that shows each fund’s receipts and expenses for the 2020 financial year before 31 October.
-You must provide the statement to each of your franchisees within 30 days of its preparation.
-Further, you must have the statement audited before 31 October, unless 75% of your Australian franchisees who contribute to the fund vote to agree that an audit is not required.
-Please note that the vote must be held by 30 September 2020 and by virtue of the Code, the vote is required to be conducted annually.
-If your franchisees vote that the fund does not require an audit, there is no need to obtain an audit report this financial year.
+As stated above, if the franchisor operates a marketing fund or other co-operative fund, a statement that shows each fund’s receipts and expenses for the 2021 financial year must be prepared before 31 October.
+Such statement must be provided to each franchisee within 30 days of its preparation.
+Further, the Franchisor must have the statement audited before 31 October, unless 75% of the Australian franchisees who contribute to the fund vote to agree that an audit is not required.
+Please note that the vote should have been held by 30 September 2021 and by virtue of the Code, the vote is required to be conducted annually.
+The audit report must also be provided to franchisees within 30 days of receipt.

 More Than an Annual Update

-Franchisors should treat the formal requirement in the Code that franchisors update their Disclosure Document annually within four months of the end of their financial year as an absolute minimum requirement.
+Franchisors should treat the formal requirement in the Code that their Disclosure Document be updated annually within four months of the end of their financial year as an absolute minimum requirement.

-Before a Disclosure Document is handed out to a prospective franchisee, you should review it to ensure that it is still up to date and does not give a franchisee a false impression about the franchisor or the system.
-For example, a Disclosure Document created on 31 October 2019 might say that there have been no franchise terminations in the past three financial years, but in the period after 31 October 2019 and before the next update is required to be completed on 31 October 2020 a large number of franchisees may have been terminated.
-Although it might be factually correct that there were no franchise terminations in the past three financial years, the failure to disclose a high percentage of franchisees exiting the network after 31 October 2019 would give a prospective franchisee the wrong impression and be potentially misleading and deceptive, exposing the franchisor to claims by the franchisee.
+Before a Disclosure Document is handed out to a prospective franchisee, franchisors should review the Disclosure Document to ensure that it is still up to date and does not give a franchisee a false impression about the franchisor or the system.
+For example, a Disclosure Document created on 31 October 2021 might say that there have been no franchise terminations in the past three financial years, but in the period after 31 October 2021 and before the next update is required to be completed on 31 October 2022 a large number of franchisees may have been terminated.
+Although it might be factually correct that there were no franchise terminations in the past three financial years, the failure to disclose a high percentage of franchisees exiting the network after 31 October 2021 would give a prospective franchisee the wrong impression and be potentially misleading and deceptive, exposing the franchisor to claims by the franchisee.
 It is, therefore, critical that franchisors regularly check the contents of their Disclosure Document.

-The COVID-19 may also impact this year’s annual update of the Disclosure Document.
-The pandemic has caused many franchised businesses to reduce hours, close for periods of time and affected revenues of both franchisees and franchisors.
+The COVID-19 pandemic continues to impact many franchise networks and may necessitate additional disclosure.
+The pandemic has caused many franchised businesses to reduce hours, close for periods of time and has affected revenues of both franchisees and franchisors.
 This may impact the information contained in the Disclosure Document, in particular, Items 6.4 (key events), Item 20 (earnings information) and Item 21 (the franchisor’s financial position and solvency).
 Franchisors should include additional information in their Disclosure Document this year that addresses the impact of COVID-19 on their franchise network.